This blog was originally posted in July 2025, and has been updated in June 2026.

-Amazon Prime Day 2025 is around the corner, and it’s a big one, running an unprecedented four days from 8th-11th July, making it the longest Prime Day event to date.
+Amazon Prime Day 2026 is around the corner, and it’s a big one, running an unprecedented four days from 23rd-26th June, making it the longest Prime Day event to date.

-If you’re a UK seller, now’s the perfect time to rethink your Amazon strategy and whether selling on Amazon is the right move for your business.
-Last year, Amazon’s net sales jumped to $638 billion (that’s £467billion to us), with third‑party sellers contributing nearly a quarter of that obscenely large sum.
-In other words, independent merchants like you are a driving force behind Amazon’s success.
+If you're a UK seller, now is the perfect time to rethink your Amazon strategy and whether selling on Amazon is the right move for your business.

 Amazon UK remains the country’s leading e‑commerce destination, attracting over 400 million visits per month.
 Around 25 million Brits have Amazon Prime subscriptions (one of the highest per‑capita rates in Europe) which means being Prime‑eligible can really boost your visibility and conversion rates.